Korean Chicken Wings

 What is gochujang?

-If you’re not familiar with gochujang, it’s a sweet and spicy fermented Korean chili paste.
-It is one of the most foundational ingredients of Korean cooking, and it has an incredible flavor.
+If you’re not familiar with gochujang and this is your first time using it, it’s a sweet and spicy fermented Korean red chili pepper paste.
+This thick paste is one of the most foundational ingredients of Korean cooking, and it has an incredible flavor.
 You should be able to find it at pretty much any grocery store these days.

 One thing I’ll note about the gochujang is that the sweetness varies wildly from brand to brand, so if you prefer it one way or another, take a look at the label before buying one.
 I also prefer the more natural brands…some have things like corn syrup and preservatives in them.

 Also, if you don’t have rice wine on hand, you can use water instead.
-It still has tons of flavor.
+It still has tons of flavor to please the taste buds!

-Pour the Korean wing sauce into a big bowl, one that’s big enough to hold all the wings:
+When your wings are just about done cooking, pour the Korean wing sauce into a large bowl, one that’s big enough to hold all the wings:

 Stir to coat, until every bit of surface area is covered:

 Don’t they look kind of like BBQ sauce wings?
-They’re pretty similar, but with a Korean flavor theme.
+They’re pretty similar, but with a Korean flavor theme and sticky sauce.
+There are so many different flavors in each bite!

 The Korean Chicken Wing Sauce recipe is below, and here’s the oven method for Chicken Wings.